Here's where Canadians can now watch the top-tier English football league.

 Although Sony later reached an agreement to co-produce this particular set of films with Marvel Studios, Sony (through Columbia) retains the distribution rights, so it has the final say on when, and how, No Way Home will be distributed.

+Why did it take so long for No Way Home to come to digital?
 The closest recent comparison we can point to is Venom: Let There Be Carnage, another film distributed by Sony about a Marvel character (though in that case only "in association with" Marvel, and only tangentially related to the MCU).
 That movie arrived in North American cinemas on October 1, and didn't become available as a premium video-on-demand (PVOD) rental until late November, after eight weekends of box office exclusivity.

 When will "Spider-Man: No Way Home" be available for subscription streaming in Canada?